 You should choose a project which lets you employ the synthesis, sampling, sequencing, and mixing skills you have honed in this class.
 Recording your band or your friend’s folk act and adding a synthesizer part is not going to be enough to demonstrate those skills.

 For anything other than the built-in sounds available in Reason, you must cite sources (in your project description, explained below) for materials you haven’t made yourself, just as you would do for quotations in a term paper.

 NOTE: It’s not likely that using the default fader and pan values for all tracks will be effective musically.

 If you use audio tracks, listen carefully for pops and clicks at the edges of your audio clips.
 This happens because of discontinuities in the waveform that can arise when a clip ends abruptly.
-Clicks can be very distracting.
-You can eliminate them by using the clip fadein/fadeout handles (described in Working with Audio Clips).
+Clicks can be very distracting, unless they are part of an intentional glitch aesthetic.
+You can eliminate clicks by using the clip fadein/fadeout handles (described in Working with Audio Clips).

 WARNING: Please maintain multiple backups of all your data.
 It’s easy to lose all your work if your only up-to-date copy becomes corrupted somehow.
 Never work on your only copy of a project.
 Keep a history of the versions of your project: one for Monday, one for Tuesday, one for Wednesday, etc.

 LOSS OF WORK DUE TO MEDIA OR FILE CORRUPTION WILL NOT EARN YOU AN EXTENSION!
 Anticipating problems and learning to back up your work is an important part of working with computers.